Computer and Software Ideas

 Easter Computer Quiz Questions:

-The set needs about 5 to 10 more questions added to it (using the Jericho question editor), and if you're covering Palm Sunday, you could write several questions focusing on that story.
+The set needs about 5 to 10 more questions added to it to make it 'long' enough for the journey without questions repeating (you can use the built-in Jericho question editor to add them), and if you're using the set for a Palm Sunday lesson you could add several questions focusing on that story.